A reader posted on our Facebook page looking for help with ringworm in cat’s tail.

 And another reader replied in detail about how she nipped ringworm in the bud, so I asked her if she would share her experience on the site to help other readers.
 Lucky for us, she obliged.

 I got a new kitten I was in love with.
 Brought him home and found ringworm about a week later.
 It took me 6 months to get rid of it because I followed my vet’s advice.
-I finally did research on my own and reached out to the rescue and it went away.
+I finally researched on my own and reached out to the rescue, and it went away.

 Here is what I’ve found worked for me…

 Keep the cat that has it contained.
 This is important to minimize your upkeep.

 Use anti-fungal shampoo (I used Davis Miconazole Pet Shampoo) 2 to 3 times a week on all pets infected.
 I used a space heater and put it in a small bedroom so that when I got done bathing them I took them to a room that was very warm and that way they didn’t get chilled.
 But mine had it from October to April in winter.